 - Root canal

-The final step doesn’t consider preserving the tooth anymore, but eliminate the problem and protect the rest of the teeth.
-A root canal, however, stands for an additional last effort of keeping the tooth alive, when pretty much everything else has failed.
+The final step doesn’t preserve the tooth but eliminate the problem and protects the rest of your smile.
+A root canal, however, stands for an additional last effort to keep the tooth alive, when other options won’t work.

-A root canal is also known as endodontic treatment, and it aims at removing the tooth’s pulp, which contains both blood vessels and nerves and whose primary goal is to help the tooth grow and develop during the initial stages of life.
+A root canal is also known as endodontic treatment and it aims at removing the tooth’s pulp, which contains both blood vessels and nerves.
+Its primary goal is to help the tooth grow and develop during the initial stages of life.
 Afterward, its importance is relatively diminished, since the tooth can very well survive without it.
 The surrounding tissue will deliver all the nutrients necessary for the tooth to remain alive and strong.

-But, despite not doing any better once teeth have fully grown, the pulp can instead cause quite a few problems, given the proper conditions arrive, in which case a root canal in Toronto should be your primary destination.
+But, despite not doing any better once teeth have fully grown, the pulp can instead cause quite a few problems, given the proper conditions arrive, in which case a root canal in Toronto could be the treatment you need.
 Among the said conditions, the most common ones include:

 - Cavities that have advanced to break both the enamel and the layer of dentin below, reaching the pulp and affecting the nerves